 Although popular in the 1980s, Jams were first envisioned by Dave Rochlen in 1964.
-It was Christmas weekend, and he noticed a group of kids on the Hawaiian beach wearing pajamas.
+It was Christmas weekend, and he noticed a group of kids on a Hawaii beach wearing pajamas.
 That is when the idea came to him and he decided to cut a pair of his own pajamas into board shorts.
-The goal was to create a pair of shorts that not only looked good but were comfortable to wear while straddling a surfboard.
+The goal was to create a pair of shorts that not only looked good, but were comfortable to wear while straddling a surfboard.

 For anyone who grew up in the 1980s, whether you lived in Los Angeles or Miami, the beach look was the only way to go.
-A colorful pair of Jams with a white print T-shirt and a big pair of Ray-Ban sunglasses could be worn day or night – as so aptly declared in the 1984 hit by Corey Hart, “I wear my sunglasses at night.”
+A colorful pair of Jams, with a white print t-shirt, and a big pair of Ray-Ban Wayfarers, could be worn day or night – as so aptly declared in the 1984 hit by Corey Hart, “I wear my sunglasses at night.”

 Jam Shorts Were Bright

-For girls, tight-fitting meant leggings with neon-colored crew socks, and for boys, it meant multicolored spandex shorts.
-But when it came to the popular, relaxed beach look, the most common choice was a pair of Jams with a T-shirt by Maui, Gotcha, or Quicksilver.
+For girls, tight-fitting meant leggings with neon-colored crew socks, and for boys it meant multicolored spandex shorts.
+But when it came to the popular, relaxed beach look, the most common choice was a pair of Jams with a T-shirt by Maui, Gotcha, or Ocean Pacific.

 Jams Were The 80s Beach Fashion

-Teens in the 1980s wanted color, and jam shorts delivered.
+Teens in the 1980s wanted bright colors, and jam shorts delivered.
 They wanted to stand out from the crowd and show just how unique they really were, and this desire didn’t stop at the beach.
-Jam shorts allowed you to look cool while getting some rays, and all the cool kids at the beach had em.
+Jam shorts allowed you to look cool while getting some rays, and all the cool kids at the beach had them.